top of page

 4. Choosing the Right Tattoo Machine

 Tip: Seek advice from experienced artists and attend tattoo conventions to try different machines.
-Avoid purchasing a machine solely based on its popularity; with your first tattoo machines its a good practices to prioritize its suitability for your unique needs.
+Avoid purchasing a machine solely based on its popularity; with your first tattoo machine its a good practices to prioritize its suitability for your unique needs.
 Full range of tattoo machines can be found here and our tattoo beginner kits here.

 5. Tattoo Machine Brands and Models

-Reputable tattoo machine brands often have a range of models suited for different skill levels and budgets for your first tattoo gun.
-For the tattoo beginner looking to purchase their first tattoo machine, several brands and models offer affordable and user-friendly tattoo machines.
 Brands like Hawkin, Dragonhawk, CNC, and Wormhole are popular choices.
 Hawkin tattoo machines often come with simple and easy-to-adjust settings, making them suitable for those new to tattooing.
 Dragonhawk, on the other hand, is known for its budget-friendly rotary machines that are lightweight and easy to handle.
 CNC machines are favored for their durability and consistent performance, making them ideal for beginners looking for reliability.
-Wormhole offers beginner-friendly pen-style machines that are easy to control and comfortable to grip, facilitating the learning process.
-These brands and their respective models provide accessible options for novice tattoo artists looking to purchases their first tattoo machine, allowing you to practice and develop your skills.

 Tip: Research customer reviews and ratings for specific models you are considering.
 Opt for well-established brands known for producing reliable and durable machines.
 Read our DragonHawk beginner kits review here.